hannibalzhang/ssh-scp-doc/SSH and SCP.md

 	< dbarella@occs >ls
 	hw1
-	< dbarella@occs >handin -c 241 -a 1 hw1
+	< dbarella@occs >handin -c 150 -a 1 hw1
 	<bla bla bla>
 	Handin of hw1 successful.
 Thank you dbarella!
 	< dbarella@occs >logout
 	Dan-Macbook-Pro:~ Dan$ ls
 	SSH and SCP.md

+Notice that I ran `handin -c 241 -a 1 hw1` instead of just `handin` [^1].

+These particular command-line arguments are specific to `handin`: another program might not have a `-c` argument, or it might have a `-c` argument that does something completely different.

 Here I'm showing an assignment handin, but I could also make some directories, copy files around, etc. When I `logout`, the connection is closed, the prompt changes back to my local terminal, and everything is good again.
 To make sure I'm home, I run `ls` which shows only `SSH and SCP.md`, instead of all my OCCS class folders.

-#TODO
-- is `handin` with the command-line options familiar to these guys?

 ### Review
 Think of `ssh` as a way to move around and do stuff on OCCS, like to remotely hand in files – It's not such a great way to work on files, unless you know how to use a terminal-based text editor like `nano`, `vim`, `emacs`, etc. It's usually much easier to work on your code locally (on your computer), then transfer them to OCCS and use `ssh` to hand them in.
 How to do the transfer part?
 That's where we'll need to use...